4 Min Read

 My problem is that after only eight months of marriage, my husband won't have sex with me.
 This was a bit of a problem before we were married, but now it's down to us only having sex once every two months, if that.
 I am in great physical shape.
 I get hit on and asked out a lot by men of all ages.
 I dress cute and respectable.
 I'm a hard worker, take good care of myself, and I'm intelligent.
 I've always been open to whatever appeals to my husband (which is still a mystery to me).
 I feel my husband and I have respect for each other and he's very affectionate.
 He says he's more attracted to me than anyone.
 I don't understand why my husband won't have sex with me.
 He says he just has a low sex drive.

 I'm trying to accept this while still trying to overcome my fear of his interest in other women.
 Once in a while I wonder if this whole time he's been having an affair and that's why my husband won't have sex with me.
 I know only he could really tell me if that's the case, but how should I pursue this?
 I've tried talking to him numerous times and it just embarrasses him and makes me have low self esteem.
-One last note: We saw a commercial about "Low T" (low testosterone in men) and low sex drive and he said, "I must have that." and when I told him to look at the website he said it would be embarrassing." -Gloria C.
+One last note: We saw a commercial about 'Low T' (low testosterone in men) and low sex drive and he said, 'I must have that.' and when I told him to look at the website he said it would be embarrassing." -Gloria C.

 Low sex drive in men is more common than most people think.
-But it has less to do with biology, like low testosterone, and more to do with the relationships men have with the women in their lives.
+But it usually has less to do with biology, like low testosterone, and more to do with the relationships men have with the women in their lives.

 I often hear men say something like this, "I just don't want to be anywhere near her."
 Not surprisingly, they also have a low sex drive -- at least towards her.
 Obviously, your husband hasn't lost sexual interest in all women, since it's only been a few months since he was sexting other women.

-Stop getting distracted by what are most likely excuses - scared of commitment, low sex drive, low testosterone, etc. Make an appointment to see a marriage counselor and get some help.
-I can guarantee you there are some things you can do to make yourself more attractive to him.
-You just need some expert help discovering what to do.
-If he won't go with you to see a marriage counselor, go without him.
+I can guarantee you there are some deeper issues going on and working through them together can bring back the intimacy.
+Make an appointment to see a marriage counselor and get some help.
+You need some expert help discovering what to do.
+And if he won't go with you to see a marriage counselor, go without him.

 Got a question you'd like to Ask a Marriage Counselor?
-Click here to submit it and I'll answer it in an up coming post.
+Click here to submit it and I'll try to answer it in an up coming post.
 Be sure to Sign Up at the bottom of this page so you'll get my answer as soon as it's published.

 Looking for More?
 Check Out These Articles